Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Experiments

 \subsection{Training Settings and Evaluation Metrics}

 The aim of our model is to transform the fMRI into structural connectivity step by step.
 During the model training, we utilize the following parameters: $L=3$, $T=100$.
 The skipping step number $d$ is set as 10.
-The code is written using the Pycharm tool and runs on the Windows 11 system.
+The code is written using the Pycharm tool and runs on the Windows 11 operating system.
 The total training epochs are 1000, with a learning rate of $10^{-3}$.
 The Adam algorithm with default settings is selected to update the weights of the generators and discriminators.
 The batch size is set to 64.
+To avoid the bias of unbalanced class distribution, we employ the stratified 5-fold cross-validation to partition the data, which preserves the class distribution (NC:MCI = 1:1) in each fold.

 The qualitative results are presented through global and local detail maps.
 Besides, the predicted results are quantitatively evaluated by eight metrics, including the mean absolute error (MAE), the correlation coefficient (CC), the degree error, the strength error, the clustering error, the betweenness error, the local efficiency error, and the global efficiency error.
 The former two metrics are the traditional image evaluation methods, and the latter six metrics are the commonly used graph-based measurements.
 Further, we conduct ROI-based and connectivity-based comparisons to examine our model's generation performance.